LATEST COURT RESULTS: Worksop and Retford

 Alcohol

-Samantha Park-Williams, 26, of Doncaster Road, Costhorpe.
-Driving under the influence of alcohol, namely 61 microgrammes of alcohol in 100 millilitres of breath.
-Fined £225, £30 victim surcharge, £85 costs and disqualified for 20 months.

-Christopher Morton, 32, of Rogers Avenue, Creswell.
-Driving under the influence of alcohol, namely 151 microgrammes of alcohol in 100 millilitres of breath.
-Committed to prison for eight weeks, suspended for 12 months, pay £115 victim surcharge, £85 costs and disqualified for 36 months.

-James Hugill, 40, of Oxford Road, Carlton in Lindrick.
-Driving under the influence of alcohol, namely 64 microgrammes of alcohol in 100 millilitres of breath.
-Fined £120, £30 victim surcharge, £85 costs and disqualified for 17 months.
+Leslie Nicholson, 54, of Hawthorn Way, Carlton in Lindrick.
+Driving under the influence of alcohol, namely 62 microgrammes in 100 millilitres of breath.
+Fined £120, £30 victim surcharge, £85 costs and disqualified from driving for 16 months.

-Christopher Gilbert, 36, of Eagle Place, Retford.
-Damaged a gas metre cupboard.
-Discharged conditionally for six months, pay £20 victim surcharge and £85 costs.

-Nigel Wood, 37, of Mansfield Road, Worksop.
-Stole alcohol to the value of £28-£50 belonging to Tesco, stole alcohol to the value of £36-£50 belonging to Morrisons and failed to surrender as part of bail conditions.
-Committed to prison for a total of 18 weeks and pay £28.50 compensation.
+Mocan Horatio, 42, of Martlet Way, Worksop.
+Deposited controlled waste on the street without an environmental permit.
+Fined £250, £30 victim surcharge and £209 costs.

-Aaron Beacock, 24, of Sycamore Road, Carlton in Lindrick.
-Stole two packets of washing powder to the value of £8 belonging to Sainsbury’s.
-Community order made, £85 victim surcharge and £85 costs.
+Rebecca Crabtree, 37, of Hawthorn Way, Carlton in Lindrick.
+Dishonestly claimed housing benefit.
+Community order made, pay £85 victim surcharge and £85 costs.

-Kevin Burridge, 30, of School Road, Langold.
-Stole a CCTV camera to the value of £400.
-Pay £200 compensation.

-Shelley Wellman, 38, of Rufford Avenue, Retford.
-Stole groceries to the value of £381.84 belonging to Morrisons and stole groceries and alcohol to the value of £501.98 belonging to Sainsbury’s.
-Fined a total of £80, £30 victim surcharge and £85 costs.

 Almost Done!